 Before considering purchasing a VPS hosting plan, you should be satisfied that your site has outgrown the resources of a shared hosting plan.
 If not, purchasing a VPS hosting plan would be like dumping a 10-year old into a Shaquille O'Neal suit – it might cover all the proper parts, but the child would just look ridiculous.

-After making sure that your site has outgrown a shared hosting platform, then you can decide to purchase a VPS plan.
-VPS plans are basically upgrades on shared hosting plans.
+VPS plans are basically upgraded shared hosting plans.
 With VPS, you get more control over your hosting environment and you get more resources to power your website.
-A VPS plan is still hosted on a shared server, however, the only difference is that this time you get a guaranteed share of resources (RAM, CPU, and disk that are dedicated to your website alone).
+A VPS plan is still hosted on a shared server, however, the only difference is that this time you get a guaranteed share of resources (RAM, CPU, and storage that are dedicated to your website alone).
 This ensures better performance and stability for your site.
 One of the most important advantages of VPS hosting is the high level of security that the plan affords.
 If you have a site in need of advanced security features, VPS hosting is probably your surest plug.
-All Bluehost's VPS plans come with a free domain name for the first year, a thirty-day money-back guarantee and 24/7 customer support.
+All Bluehost's VPS plans come with a free domain name for the first year, a thirty-day money-back guarantee, and 24/7 customer support.

 Bluehost has three VPS hosting plans and they are the Standard, Enhanced and Ultimate plans.